telekom/5g-trace-visualizer/README.md

 In order to enable packet decoding using multiple Wireshark versions, use the option ``-wireshark <comma-separated-list-of-wireshark-versions>``.

 Example: ``-wireshark "2.9.0,3.1.0"`` will use Wireshark 2.9.0 as baseline dissector and the rest, in this case 3.1.0 as alternative.
 In case a malformed packet is detected for a given packet, the first non-malformed alternative (in this case 3.1.0, you may specify more) will be used instead.

+### Omitting HTTP/2 headers

+It may happen that you have a lot of additional headers and that they make the generated figures less readable.
+In this case, you can use the ``ignorehttpheaders`` option.

+Example: ``-ignorehttpheaders "x-forwarded-for,x-forwarded-proto,x-envoy-internal,x-request-id,x-istio-attributes,x-b3-traceid,x-b3-spanid,x-b3-sampled"``

+Omits each of the HTTP/2 headers in the list from the generated figures.

 ## Notes